 Although the Fund generally seeks to invest for the long term, it may sell securities regardless of how long they have been held.
-The Financial Highlights section of this prospectus shows the turnover rate for the Fund.
+The Financial Highlights section of this prospectus shows historical turnover rates for the Fund.
 A turnover rate of 100%, for example, would mean that the Fund had sold and replaced securities valued at 100% of its net assets within a one-year period.
-Shorter-term bonds will mature or be sold-and need to be replaced-more frequently than longer-term bonds.
-As a result, shorter-term bond funds tend to have higher turnover rates than longer-term bond funds.
 In general, the greater the turnover rate, the greater the impact transaction costs will have on a fund's return.
 Also, funds with high turnover rates may be more likely to generate capital gains, including short-term capital gains, that must be distributed to shareholders and will be taxable to shareholders investing through a taxable account.